Nicola Peltz Wears Fiancé Brooklyn Beckham's Wisdom Tooth As A Necklace

 Advertisement

-Peltz goes on to explain that she got the idea from her mom.
-When the actress had her own wisdom teeth removed a few years ago, her mom had one made into a pendant necklace, which she then gave to Beckham.
+Peltz goes on to explain that she got the idea from her mum.
+When the actress had her own wisdom teeth removed a few years ago, her mum had one made into a pendant necklace, which she then gave to Beckham.
 "So I did the same for him," Peltz explains.
 "He wears mine and I wear his."